Planning a new web design project or a redesign is a tough exercise growing organizations go through.

 Every page is unique—BUT there are pages that follow the exact same structure (minus the actual text and images).

 Similar types of content are often wrapped in the same template for consistency reasons.
-Think of portfolio pages, case studies, industry reviews, product pages (to name a few).
+Think of portfolio pages, case studies, industry reviews, and product pages (to name a few).

 Here’s what a reputation management firm for local businesses broadly leverages for two of its industry pages (partial snapshot included):